TopOTheHourBot/TopOTheHourBot/README.md

 ### Why did the bot not send out a message at [some moment in time]?

-Either the score density wasn't high enough, or its message was dropped by Twitch servers - the latter being the much more common scenario.
+Either the bot was offline, or the score density wasn't high enough.
+TopOTheHourBot used to suffer from server drops, but, Hasan had recently (at the time of writing this) granted it VIP status, which prevents this issue.

 If you didn't already know: when a Twitch chat is moving quickly, messages get served in batches (this is why it may appear to move and stop periodically).
 If you don't send a message while the chat is moving, your message is dropped by the Twitch servers to save on resources.
 This "drop" [is visualized by Chatterino](https://github.com/Chatterino/chatterino2/issues/1213), but not on the native Twitch web client.
 The native client "lies" to you by displaying your message on the screen when, in actuality, it may have never been sent.

+Again, however, this issue has been nullified by Hasan's decision to make TopOTheHourBot a VIP.
+Users with the "Broadcaster", "Moderator", or "VIP" designation are given message priority over a standard user.

 ### Why does the bot not do [this thing] anymore?